ethereum-optimism/optimism/README.md

 `develop` contains the most up-to-date software that remains backwards compatible with the latest experimental [network deployments](https://community.optimism.io/docs/useful-tools/networks/).
 If you're making a backwards compatible change, please direct your pull request towards `develop`.

-**Changes to contracts within `packages/contracts-bedrock/src` are usually NOT considered backwards compatible.**.
+**Changes to contracts within `packages/contracts-bedrock/src` are usually NOT considered backwards compatible.**
 Some exceptions to this rule exist for cases in which we absolutely must deploy some new contract after a tag has already been fully deployed.
 If you're changing or adding a contract and you're unsure about which branch to make a PR into, default to using a feature branch.
 Feature branches are typically used when there are conflicts between 2 projects touching the same code, to avoid conflicts from merging both into `develop`.